alabou/NMOS-MatroxOnly/ReceiverCapabilities.md

 #### Constraint Set Format, Layer and Layer Compatibility Groups

+The metadata attribute `urn:x-matrox:cap:meta:format` MUST be used to indicate that a Constraint Set, associated with a sub-Flow/sub-Stream, applies to a specific format.
+The format MAY be one of `urn:x-nmos:format:video`, `urn:x-nmos:format:audio` or `urn:x-nmos:format:data`.

+The metadata attribute `urn:x-matrox:cap:meta:layer` MUST be used to indicate that a Constraint Set, associated with a sub-Flow/sub-Stream, applies to a specific layer of a given format.
+The layer must be an unsigned integer in the range 0 to N-1 where N the total number of layers of a given format.

+A Source associated with a Receiver sub-Stream MUST have a `urn:x-matrox:layer` attribute matching the associated Receiver Constraint Set `urn:x-matrox:cap:meta:layer` meta attribute.
+The Source `format` attribute MUST match the associated Receiver Constraint Set `urn:x-matrox:cap:meta:format` meta attribute.

+The metadata attribute `urn:x-matrox:cap:meta:layer_compatibility_groups` MAY be used on a sub-Flow/sub-Stream to indicate that a Constraint Set applies to a number of layer compatibility groups.
+The layer compatibility groups must be an array of unsigned integer in the range 0 to 63.
+A Constraint Set MAY apply to multiple compatibility groups.
+A Constraint Set without a `urn:x-matrox:cap:meta:layer_compatibility_groups` attribute MUST be assumed as being part of all groups.
+Only Constraint Sets that are members of a common group are compatibles.
+A Controller SHOULD process Constraint Sets according to their compatibility group.

 ### Listing Constraint Sets

 The Receiver advertises a list of Constraint Sets as a JSON array of these objects, using the key `constraint_sets` in the `caps` object.